ladasfeed/module-federation-react-lazy-css/README.md

 export default exposedComponent(StringFormatter);
 ```

-You can easily connect inner lazy component for every level of nesting without any props drilling, everything is already connected (exposedComponent <--> LazyLoadedWrapper)
+You can easily connect inner lazy component for every level of nesting without any props drilling, everything is already connected inside the package (exposedComponent <--> LazyLoadedWrapper)